Malpe

 Malpe is a natural port in the Udupi District in Karnataka, India.
 Located at the mouth of the Malpe River about six kilometers to the west of Udupi, it is an important port and a major fishing harbor on the Karnataka coast.
 The town of Malpe is associated largely with settlements of the Mogaveera fisherman community.
 Malpe is a hub of Mogaveera, Billava Christian and Muslim population.

 History

-Malpe is an ancient sea port and harbour, where Tuluvas and the western world traded.
+Malpe is an ancient sea port and harbour, where Karnataka and the western world traded.
 Malpe has been mentioned as early as second century C.E. by the Greek geographer Ptolemy.
 The location is also mentioned in an ancient Greek farce found written on papyri from the second century or earlier, published in modern times in The Oxyrhynchus Papyri Part III.

 Industry

 The major industry in Malpe is fisheries.
 Malpe is also known as the largest fishing harbour in the Udupi District.
 A considerable number of the area is employed directly and indirectly by the fishing industries.